-The difference between "mucho" and "muy" Share Copied!
+The difference between "Mucho" and "Muy" Share Copied!

-Learn how to differentiate "mucho" and "muy."
+Learn how to differentiate the intensifiers "mucho" and "muy."

-Gramática: La diferencia entre "mucho" y "muy"
+Gramática: La diferencia entre "Mucho" y "Muy"

 A2 Spanish Difference between "mucho" and "muy"